-On December 13, 1799, the Kentucky General Assembly enacted a bill establishing Floyd County and separating it from Fleming, Montgomery and Mason counties.
+On December 13, 1799, the Kentucky General Assembly enacted a bill establishing Floyd County and separating it from Fleming, Montgomery, and Mason counties.
 Floyd County was the fortieth county to enter the Commonwealth of Kentucky and was named in honor of Colonel John Floyd (1750-1783), a surveyor and famous pioneer explorer.
 During the Civil War, two battles took place: The Battle of Ivy Mountain on November 8, 1861, and the Battle of Middle Creek on January 10, 1862.

-Located in the coal, oil and natural gas fields of Eastern Kentucky, Floyd County is part of the Cumberland Plateau of the Appalachian Mountain range and consists of 393 square miles.
+Located in the coal, oil, and natural gas fields of Eastern Kentucky, Floyd County is part of the Cumberland Plateau of the Appalachian Mountains range and consists of 393 square miles.
 Drained by the Louisa Fork of the Big Sandy River, it has elevation ranges of 641 feet above sea level to over 2000 feet on higher peaks.
 There are five incorporated towns in Floyd County: Prestonsburg (county seat), Allen, Martin, Wayland, and Wheelwright.
 As of the 2010 United States Census, there were 39,451 people residing in the county.

 Education is important in Floyd County, elementary and secondary education is provided by the Floyd County public school system.
 We also have higher education options to offer: Big Sandy Community and Technical College, which is a member of the Kentucky Community and Technical College System, offering two-year degrees with transfer options to all major colleges and universities in the Commonwealth of Kentucky, and a campus of Morehead State University offering several bachelor degree options for students.
 Our public library's in Prestonsburg and at Eastern benefit all citizens.